 Overview

-The Novitski family and GSA established the prize to honor the memory of Edward Novitski (1918-2006), a Drosophila geneticist and lifelong GSA member, who specialized in chromosome mechanics and elucidating meiosis through the construction of modified chromosomes.
+The Novitski family and GSA established the prize to honor the memory of Edward Novitski (1918-2006), a Drosophila geneticist and lifelong GSA member who specialized in chromosome mechanics and elucidating meiosis through the construction of modified chromosomes.
 Novitski was a student of Alfred Sturtevant, himself a student of Thomas Hunt Morgan.
 He was educated at Purdue University and Caltech and was a faculty member at the University of Missouri, Oak Ridge National Laboratory, and the University of Oregon.
 He mentored Larry Sandler and Dan Lindsley among other Drosophila geneticists.
 Novitski led by example, tackling difficult problems using innovative experimental approaches throughout his career.

-Nomination Process
+Nomination Process and Instructions

 Eligibility

-Selection Criteria
+Selection Questionnaire

 Award Dates